ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.17.1.
 AWS Secrets Manager

-- Share functionality with parameter store.
+- Shares functionality with parameter store.
 Sometimes both are appropriate.
-- Designed specifically for secrets, passwords, API keys.
+- **Exam note:** Designed specifically for secrets, passwords, API keys.
 - Usable via Console, CLI, API, or SDK (integration)
 - Supports the automatic rotation of secrets using Lambda.
 - Directly integrates with RDS and a limited set of AWS products.
-If lambda is invoked and changes a secret, the password can automatically change in RDS.
+  - If lambda is invoked and changes a secret, the password can automatically change in RDS.
 - Secrets are encrypted at rest.
 - Integrates with IAM, can use IAM permissions to control access to secrets.
+- Differences with SSM parameter store:
+  - Secrets explicitly stated
+  - Rotation of secrets
+  - Integration with specific products like RDS.

 #### 1.17.1.1.
 Secrets Manager Example